The first international team to play in England, the Aborigine cricket team of 1868

 Ranjitsinhji as the Jam Sahib of Nawanagar

+In the difficult years after WW1 he supported a federal system for India with the local princes like himself having local powers.
 Elsewhere in the Empire similar schools to Rajkumar College were founded.
 In East Africa Bishop Tucker founded Budo College in Uganda to teach discipline in work and games in a boarding school environment, and Frederick Lugard in Nigeria proposed to educate the sons of local chieftains so that boys could acquire Anglo-Saxon values.

 Cricket could be played in all the colonies unlike football